AbstractEmbedded/CoreMIDI-Thru/README.md

 <h4>AudioUnit Devices</h4>

 Recently, Apple has allowed AudioUnit plugins to expose themselves as virtual MIDI generating *input* devices to Core MIDI but not as *output* devices.
 You can use this app to create Thru Connections with them.
-If Apple were to allow AU plugins to expose themselves as output devices then the Thru Connection could be made directly to the plugin bypassing the use of the virtual IAC Bus device and hopefully the burden of processing all incoming MIDI on the DAW's main run loop allayed.
+If Apple were to allow AU plugins to expose themselves as output devices then the Thru Connection could be made directly to the plugin bypassing the use of the virtual IAC Bus device and hopefully allaying the burden of processing all incoming MIDI on the DAW's main thread runloop.

 <h4>Thru Connection Mappings & Packet Translation</h4>

 The CoreMIDI Thru Connection API allows for trivial 1-in, 1-out transformations of noteNumber, velocity, keyPressure, channelPresure, programChange, pitchBend and controlChange.
-However, given that this simple API is not suitable for transforming note values based observed CC, it is of limited use to me and I have decided to forgo the extra work to expose UI for Thru Connection mappings.
+However, given that this simple API is not suitable for transforming note values based on observed CC messages, it is of limited use to me and I have decided to forgo the extra work to expose a UI for Thru Connection mappings.

 Having an intermediate client app perform translation, of course, defeats the purpose of using a Thru Connection.
 Best practice is to just send the correct midi from your external device and avoid translation altogether.
-Future efforts may involve writing a driver that exposes a virtual device whose traffic I can operate on, despite that having the destination audio plugin directly translate messages on receipt would be a less invasive route in that it would not involve interjecting to hold up and process MIDI data.
+Future efforts may involve writing a driver that exposes a virtual device whose traffic I can operate on despite that having the destination audio plugin directly translate messages on receipt would be a less invasive route in that it would not involve interjecting to hold up and process MIDI data.

 ## Frequently Asked Questions